ForgeRock/forgeops/helm/forgerock-metrics/README.md

 See [Prometheus alerting](https://prometheus.io/docs/practices/alerting/) for details on configuring alerts.

-### Overriding Prometheus and Alertmanager configuration values.
+### Overriding Prometheus, Alertmanager and Grafana configuration values.
-The default Prometheus deployment uses configuration values in ```etc/prometheus-values/kube-prometheus.yaml```.
-This
+The default deployment uses configuration values in ```etc/prometheus-values/kube-prometheus.yaml```.
+This file is just
-file contains configuration values for Prometheus and Alertmanager and flags to switch off generating metrics for
+a copy of the kube-prometheus Helm chart values file.
+This file contains configuration values for Prometheus and
-specific areas of the platform.
+Alertmanager and flags to toggle different metric gathering services(exporters).
+You can also override Grafana values
+by adding a Grafana section to your override file as discussed below.

 You can provide your own custom configuration by customizing a copy of ```kube-prometheus.yaml``` and deploying as follows:
 ```